Wall paint needs to be changed occasionally. This repainting can be for maintenance purposes, touch-ups, or changing the colour altogether.

 A water-based primer is best for a dry new wall.
 If you want to paint walls with heavy stains like oils and smoke stains, an oil-based primer will be a better option.

-You can use white primer for new walls, but if you must cover previous paint colour and patches, you may need to use a tinted primer.
+You can use white primer for new walls, but if you must cover the previous paint colours and patches, you may need to use a tinted primer.

 By applying these tips, your walls will be fully prepared and ready for painting.

 Alternatively, you can avoid all the hassle and stress by calling in the pros.
-Here are Advanced Painting we offer prices to keep you happy and results that will stand the test of time.
+Here is Advanced Painting we offer prices to keep you happy, free quotations, and results that will stand the test of time.